deepset-ai/haystack-tutorials/Contributing.md

 Here's what you need to do to add or edit tutorials 👇:

 1. Prepare your environment:
-   - Install the Python requirements with `pip install requirements.txt`
+   - Install the Python requirements with `pip install -r requirements.txt`
    - Install the pre-commit hooks with `pre-commit install`.
 This utility will run some formatting/checking tasks right before all git commit operations.
 2. If you're creating a new tutorial, follow the [naming convention](#naming-convention-for-file-names) for file names.